meta-pytorch/executorch-examples/program-data-separation/cpp/lora_example/quick_start.md

 ```
 pip install executorch==1.0.0
 ```

-You can also install from the nightly build.
+You can also install from a recent nightly build.
 ```
 pip install executorch==1.1.0.devYYYYMMDD --extra-index-url https://download.pytorch.org/whl/nightly/cpu
 ```